-Disclosure: Quarto Publishing Group USA sent me a copy of Secret Gardens of the Cotswolds for review.
+Disclosure: I know editor Steve Bender personally.
+Oxmoor House sent me a copy of The New Southern Living Garden Book for review.
 I reviewed it at my own discretion and without any compensation.
 This post, as with everything at Digging, is my own personal opinion.

 All material © 2006-2015 by Pam Penick for Digging.
 Unauthorized reproduction prohibited.